tradingview-pine-seeds/docs/README.md

 Keep in mind that such data has limitations (we call them [EOD][solution_eod] data):

-- the data can only be updated a few times a day
+- the data can only be updated a few times per day
 - only the daily resolution is available
 - the number of data elements (symbols) is [limited][data_limits]
 - such data [will not appear][ui_simbol_search] in Symbol Search box